GenericMappingTools/gmt/doc/rst/source/reference/features.rst

 two locations involved: (1) The *reference* point where the map scale's *anchor* should be pinned, and (2) the *projection* point where the scale is computed and thus where the map scale is true.
-Map scales can be plotted by :doc:`/basemap` or :doc:`/coast`, and in addition to the the required *refpoint* and anchor arguments specifying where the scale should be placed there are both required and optional modifiers.
+Map scales can be plotted by :doc:`/basemap` or :doc:`/coast`, and in addition to the required *refpoint* and anchor arguments specifying where the scale should be placed there are both required and optional modifiers.
 These are given via these modules' **-L** option.
 Here is a list of the attributes that is under your control: